thomasdarimont/java16-panama-win-dll-demo/readme.md

 This simple example demonstrates how to access a function from a 64-bit Windows DLL with the Foreign Linker API.

+A great collection of Foreign Linker API usage examples can be found in the [sundararajana/panama-jextract-samples](https://github.com/sundararajana/panama-jextract-samples) repository.

 # Compile the DLL

 One way to compile the DLL is to use Visual Studio C++.